Skip to main content

 Written by Cagla Sener

-When you sell bundles that contain multiple individual products (components), planning inventory for those components becomes critical - especially if you also sell them individually.
-In Tightly, how you plan depends on how Shopify reports your bundle sales.
+When you sell bundles containing multiple individual components, planning inventory for those components is critical, especially if they are also sold individually.
+In Tightly, your planning strategy depends on how your "Source of Truth" (ERP, WMS, or Sales Platform) reports bundle sales.

 How to Plan

-• Since the component sales already include bundle sales, you don’t need to plan separately for bundles.
+Since the component sales data already includes the units sold via bundles, you do not need to plan for the bundle separately.

-• Simply adjust demand for A, B, and C directly on the Demand Planning page.
+• Simply adjust the planned demand for the individual components directly on the Demand Planning page.

-• Any bundle sales will already be reflected in the components’ velocities and recommendations.
+• All bundle-driven consumption is already reflected in the components' velocities and subsequent recommendations.

 Key Takeaways